moztn/CodeOfConduct/CommunityGuidelines.md

 - **Be nice**: we are all part of the same community, so be friendly, be welcoming, and generally be a nice person.
 Be someone that other people want to be around.

-- **Be respectful and constructive**: We're a diverse group (from all over Tunisia!), so we're not going to agree all the time.
+- **Be respectful**: We're a diverse group (from all over Tunisia!), so we're not going to agree all the time.
 Remember to be respectful and constructive with your communication to your fellow Mozillians.
-Don't get into fights, don't make personal attacks, don't vent or rant unconstructively. __Everyone__ should take responsibility for the community and take the initiative to diffuse tension and stop a potential flamewar, fight or negative thread _as early as possible_.
+Don't get into fights, don't make personal attacks, don't vent or rant unconstructively.

+- **Be constructive**: __Everyone__ should take responsibility for the community.
+Take the initiative to diffuse tension and stop a potential flamewar, fight or negative thread _as early as possible_.

 - **Be collaborative**: Work together!
 We can learn a lot from each other.
 Share knowledge, update the etherpads, help each other out.